Book 2 - Part 4: Binding Evil - Chapter One

 Everything came in steps.
 One at a time.

-By the end of June, Stevie was coming home to Baker’s townhouse; her home which was now every bit as much as his, for as long as he wanted to stay.
+By the end of June, Stevie was coming home to Baker’s townhouse; her home, which was now every bit as much his, for as long as he wanted to stay.

 Baker hugged him to her side.

 “No, Bub.
 They call that being a man.”

 As they were leaving the hospital, Stevie asked to see their gravesites.